Slide Insurance (SLDE)

 Bruce Lucas, Founder & Chief Executive Officer

-Shannon Lucas is a co-founder of Slide Insurance, which she established in 2021 with Bruce Lucas.
-She leads Slide's operations and enterprise risk management.
-She possesses over 20 years of experience in P&C insurance, with notable tenures at companies such as Tower Hill, Heritage, UPC, and HomeWise.
-Before co-founding Slide, she served as CEO of Securus Risk Management, LLC from 2016 to 2020.
+Shannon Lucas is a co-founder of Slide and serves as its President and Chief Operating Officer, leading the company's operations and enterprise risk management.
+She has over 20 years of experience in property and casualty insurance with notable companies such as Tower Hill, Heritage, UPC, and HomeWise.
+Previously, she held the role of Chief Risk Officer at Slide since the company's founding in April 2021 and served as CEO of Securus Risk Management, LLC, from 2016 to 2020.

 Gauthaman Krishnamurthy, Chief Information Officer

-Gauthaman Krishnamurthy leads Slide's technology strategy and delivery.
-He has over 20 years of technology leadership experience in the insurance industry, covering personal, commercial, and specialty lines, and has extensive experience across the full insurance value chain.
-Prior to joining Slide, he was the Chief Applications Officer at PURE Insurance.
+Gauthaman Krishnamurthy leads Slide's technology strategy and delivery as Chief Information Officer.
+He possesses over 20 years of technology leadership experience in the insurance industry, covering personal, commercial, and specialty lines, with extensive experience across the entire insurance value chain.
+Before joining Slide, Mr. Krishnamurthy was the Chief Applications Officer at PURE Insurance, where he led technology transformations and championed digital innovation, automation, and AI adoption.

 AI Analysis | Feedback